 Waco Mammoth National Monument

-I find the history captivating.
-Discovered in 1978 by Paul Barron and Eddie Bufkin, this archaeological site reveals insights into the lives of Ice Age mammals.
+Moreover, I find the history captivating.
+Discovered in 1978 by Paul Barron and Eddie Bufkin, this archaeological site reveals valuable insights into the lives of Ice Age mammals.
 As I explore, I can’t help but feel a connection to the past.

 Key features of the monument include: